khalidsalomao/SimpleHelpers.Net.RabbitMQ/README.md

 SimpleHelpers.RabbitWorkQueue is a simple helper class (RabbitWorkQueue) that implements a work queue using RabbitMQ server and the official [RabbitMQ .NET Client](https://www.rabbitmq.com/dotnet.html).

+This work queue implementation will distribute messages (tasks) among workers.
+Each message will be send only once to a worker and, in case of failure to process the message, it will safelly be returned to the queue or sent to the dead-letter queue.

 ### Features

 + Wrapper the RabbitMQ .net client for work queue use case.